HarryPehkonen/ConstVsNonConstInCPP/README.md

 ## License

-This project is licensed under MIT - see the LICENSE file for details.
+This project is in the public domain - see the LICENSE file for details.

 ## Contributing